MileHacker Logo

 Public Transportation

-Wiener Linien manages Vienna’s excellent, integrated, and effective public transportation system.
-It comprises a network of U-Bahn, trams, and buses, all operating seamlessly.
+Wiener Linien manages Vienna’s excellent, integrated, and efficient public transport system.
+It comprises a system of U-Bahn, trams, and buses, all operating seamlessly.

 The U-Bahn (Subway/Metro) provides fast service.
-The Tram (Strassenbahn) the system is comprehensive and offers scenic routes.
+The Tram (Strassenbahn) network is extensive and offers scenic routes.
 Bus routes cover zones not directly served by U-Bahn or tram.
 Night buses operate after U-Bahn closing hours.

 Information